-The irregular undulations and fluting of the Adansonia digitata or baobab tree trunk are displayed here.
-The tree was photographed in the Kruger National Park in January (SA Tree List No. 467).
-Slight pinkish discoloration of the bark is visible low down where some animals may have allowed themselves a back scratch.
+The irregular undulations and fluting found on an old Adansonia digitata or baobab tree trunk are visible here.
+The tree was photographed in the Kruger National Park in January.
+Slight pinkish discoloration of the bark is present low down where some animals may have allowed themselves a back scratch.

-Never pick a flower from a baobab, the local population may warn, as one is bound to be eaten by lion for offending the spirits thus.
+Never pick a flower from a baobab, the local population may warn: The culprit is bound to be eaten by lion for offending the spirits thus.

 And babies become strong if bathed in water in which pieces of baobab bark had been soaked.
 Don't leave the bark in the water for too long though, as this may cause the baby to become obese as a grown-up.

 Believe these stories for understanding the flatness of the earth.
 Enjoy them for growing wings of fantasy (Coates Palgrave, 2002).